NovaVoidHowl/BlenderBits/Moving-Bones-From-Armature-To-Armature.md

 # Moving Bones From Armature To Armature

-> Note needs latest cats plugin 0.1.9.0
+> Note needs latest cats plugin 0.1.9.0 and blender 3.4.1

 To move bones from armature to armature
 - pre remove any un-needed bones and meshes from base (example was adding an cyber arm)